-Prior to joining OPEN MINDS, Mr. Braunstein served as Executive Director of the Fairfax-Falls Church Community Services Board (CSB) in Fairfax, Virginia, which provides community-based mental health, substance abuse and developmental disabled services.
+Prior to joining OPEN MINDS, Mr. Braunstein served as Executive Director of the Fairfax-Falls Church Community Services Board (CSB) in Fairfax, Virginia, which provides community-based mental health, substance abuse, and developmentally disabled services.
 During his six-year tenure with the CSB, which had a $150+ million budget and over 1,200 employees, he both reduced the budget and increased service access.
-Mr. Braunstein also developed the organization’s first fully integrated service model that is combining mental health, substance use treatment and primary care services.
+Mr. Braunstein also developed the organization’s first fully integrated service model that combines mental health, substance use treatment, and primary care services.

 Before his role in Fairfax County, Mr. Braunstein was the Executive Director of the Chesterfield County CSB.
 In his eight years in that role, he restructured management to flatten the organization, which improved both service and budget performance and eliminated a $1.5 million deficit with no reductions in staff.